spenserpothier/spenserpothier/README.md

 ### Hi there 👋

-Occasionally known as [ax-spothier](https://github.com/ax-spothier) when I'm being paid to code.
+Formerly known as [ax-spothier](https://github.com/ax-spothier) when I'm worked at Automox.
 <!--
 **spenserpothier/spenserpothier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.